 Eventually the developer said that they’d “found the heart of the final multiplayer game shortly before the first press show.
 Development focus switched back and forth between single-player and multiplayer; single-player received less attention while the team was preparing multiplayer for the first press announcement, but when single-player mode was reemphasized prior to its public debut, the multiplayer mode suffered”.

-When the game released in 2013, its reception was mixed, both with fans, critics and newcomers to the series.
+When Ascension released in 2013 its reception was mixed, both with fans, critics and newcomers to the series.
 This leads to a question within a question: why was it received as such, and was there truth to that reasoning?

-Often times public perception is based around the initial impression, and in such a short time it can be hard to nail down exactly where the dislike comes from, which leads to a speculative conclusion.
-This is a common practice in the creative industry when working with non-creative customers and clients, where a statement like “I don’t like that design, change the color to white” means the creative director should wonder what lead him to that conclusion, and not just simply change the color to white.
+Often times public perception is based around the initial impression and in such a short time it can be hard to nail down exactly where the dislike comes from, leading to speculative conclusions.
+This is a common practice in the creative industry when working with non-creative customers and clients, where a statement like “I don’t like that design, change the color to white” means the creative director should wonder what lead the client to that conclusion, and not just simply change the color to white.
 There’s usually a completely different thing bothering the client, and changing the color to white is just that person trying to come up with a possible, and often erroneous, solution.

 The game offered only one usable weapon compared to the four in the previous game, making it highly likely that players would get tired of the moveset available throughout the nine hour experience.
 Magic was also less present, being hidden behind costly upgrades.
 This is problematic in a series already known for players leaning towards using one single combo throughout the game due to lacking motivation to deviate from it, as discussed in our previous article.